 There is a sort of mystery to kitsch.
 When did it begin?
 If it is just simply another name for faking emotions, it ought to have been a permanent part of the human condition.

 — Roger Scruton, Philosopher

-It is fair to say, that most paintings from Rembrandt’s time were magical tricks, creating a faked reality.
+It is fair to say that most paintings from Rembrandt’s time were magical tricks, creating a fake reality.
 It is not until recent time with Jackson Pollock that it is obvious and clear what a canvas with paint on really is: A lot of dirt mixed with oil.

 Kitsch aims to describe universal longings and recognizable emotions.
 A good work of kitsch will succeed in this and a bad one will not.
 I would argue that Rembrandt is more kitsch than most of his contemporaries due to the fact that he was more occupied with describing the actual emotions of a story, with the story itself as guide.
 In the portrayal of old Simeon meeting the infant Jesus, Rembrandt did exactly this.
 After his death in 1669, two historical paintings were left on the easels in his studio, this painting was one of them.